 Batch jobs fail silently

-If you're exporting for multiple platforms at once, one bad file can fail after the others succeed — and you may not notice.
+Exporting for multiple platforms at once?
+One bad file can fail after the others succeed — and you may not notice.

 A 2-second check beats a 20-minute re-render

-Sampling a few frames and a short audio window is enough to catch most issues — no need to process the full file.
+Sampling a few frames and a short audio window catches most issues — no need to process the full file.